 Before Boeing, Jazzar had 30 years of experience in the commercial aviation industry.
 He started his career with Saudi Arabian Airlines in 1974 as a certified mechanic in the radio shop after his graduation from Dunwoody Industrial Institute in electronics design.

-Jazzar started his career with Saudi Arabian Airlines in 1974 as a certified mechanic in the radio shop.
-Throughout his career, he held a variety of positions, including senior and master avionics engineer, general manager of the Royal Aircraft Engineering and Maintenance Division, and vice president of the Technical Services Division in charge of all Saudi Arabian Airlines aircraft maintenance worldwide.
+Throughout his career with the airline, he held a variety of positions, including senior and master avionics engineer, general manager of the Royal Aircraft Engineering and Maintenance Division, and vice president of the Technical Services Division in charge of all Saudi Arabian Airlines aircraft maintenance worldwide.

 As Technical Services Division vice president, he oversaw the engineering, planning and maintenance operations of the commercial and royal fleet of Saudi Arabian Airlines, which consisted of more than 100 airplanes, and managed a labor force of more than 5,800 employees.

 In addition, Jazzar helped establish a training institute in Jeddah, Saudi Arabia, for maintenance technicians to fulfill Federal Aircraft Administration (FAA), Joint Aviation Administration (JAA) and General Authority of Civil Aviation (GACA) license requirements.
 He also helped Saudi Airlines, now Saudia, to achieve JAA certification and expand its FAA certification for its modification, repair and overhaul (MRO) business.

 He holds a bachelor’s degree in electrical engineering from the University of Wisconsin–Madison and completed the Columbia Senior Executive program at Columbia University Graduate School of Business in New York.